technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/IRremote/README.md

 # [Wiki](https://github.com/z3t0/Arduino-IRremote/wiki)
 This is a quite old but maybe useful wiki for this library.

-# Converting your program to the 3.x version
+# Converting your 2.x program to the 3.x version
 - Now there is  an **IRreceiver** and **IRsender** object like the well known Arduino **Serial** object.
-- Just remove the line `IRrecv IrReceiver(IR_RECEIVE_PIN);` and/or `IRsend IrSender;` in your program, and replace all occurences of `IRrecv.` or `irrecv.` with `IrReceiver`.
+- Just remove the line `IRrecv IrReceiver(IR_RECEIVE_PIN);` and/or `IRsend IrSender;` in your program, and replace all occurrences of `IRrecv.` or `irrecv.` with `IrReceiver`.
+- Since the decoded values are now in `IrReceiver.decodedIRData` and not in `results` any more, remove the line `decode_results results` or similar.
 - Like for the Serial object, call [`IrReceiver.begin(IR_RECEIVE_PIN, ENABLE_LED_FEEDBACK);`](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/IRreceiveDemo/IRreceiveDemo.ino#L38) or `IrReceiver.begin(IR_RECEIVE_PIN, DISABLE_LED_FEEDBACK);` instead of the `IrReceiver.enableIRIn();` or `irrecv.enableIRIn();` in setup().
 - Old `decode(decode_results *aResults)` function is replaced by simple `decode()`.
 So if you have a statement `if(irrecv.decode(&results))` replace it with `if (IrReceiver.decode())`.
-- `results.value` moved to `IrReceiver.decodedIRData.decodedRawData`.
-- `results.decode_type` moved to `IrReceiver.decodedIRData.decodedRawData`.
+- The decoded result is now in in `IrReceiver.decodedIRData` and not in `results` any more, therefore replace any occurrences of `results.value`  and / or `results.decode_type` (and similar) to `IrReceiver.decodedIRData.decodedRawData` and / or `IrReceiver.decodedIRData.decodedRawData`.
 - Overflow, Repeat and other flags are now in [`IrReceiver.receivedIRData.flags`](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/IRremote.h#L126).
-- Seldomly used: `results.rawbuf` and `results.rawlen` moved to `IrReceiver.decodedIRData.rawDataPtr->rawbuf` and `IrReceiver.decodedIRData.rawDataPtr->rawlen`.
+- Seldom used: `results.rawbuf` and `results.rawlen` must be replaced by `IrReceiver.decodedIRData.rawDataPtr->rawbuf` and `IrReceiver.decodedIRData.rawDataPtr->rawlen`.

-If you discover more changes, which should be documented, please send me a mail to armin.arduino@gmail.com.
+- The old functions `sendNEC()` and `sendJVC()` are deprecated and renamed to `sendNECMSB()` and `sendJVCMSB()` to make it clearer that they send data with MSB first, which is not the standard for NEC and JVC.
+Use them to send your **old 32 bit IR data codes**.
+In the new version you will send NEC commands not by 32 bit codes but by a (constant) 8 bit address and an 8 bit command.

 # FAQ
 - IR does not work right when I use Neopixels (aka WS2811/WS2812/WS2812B)<br/>
- Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic Arduinos for longer than 50 µs.
+ Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic Arduinos for longer than 50 Âµs.
 In turn, this stops the IR interrupt handler from running when it needs to.
 There are some solutions to this on some processors, [see this page from Marc MERLIN](http://marc.merlins.org/perso/arduino/post_2017-04-03_Arduino-328P-Uno-Teensy3_1-ESP8266-ESP32-IR-and-Neopixels.html)
 - The default IR timer on AVR's is timer 2.
 Since the **Arduino Tone library** as well as **analogWrite() for pin 3 and pin 11** requires timer 2,